Taxi & private hire licensing

-We may need to verify the right to work status of licence applicants, and in the case of private hire operators, all of the individuals named on the operator licence.
+We may need to verify the immigration status of licence applicants, and in the case of private hire operators, of all of the individuals named on the operator licence.
 Where necessary, we will do this by verifying your information with the Home Office and/or the Department for Work and Pensions (DWP).

 If you apply for, or renew, a private hire driver licence, you may be required to demonstrate a certain standard of English language competence.
 If you already have a qualification, TfL may verify this with the relevant educational establishment or examination board or the independent regulator for qualifications, examinations and assessments or at any time.

-TfL may also verify other information about you or your vehicle during the period that your taxi, private hire or operator's licence is valid.
+TfL may also verify other information about you, your employees or contractors or your vehicle during the period that your taxi, private hire or operator's licence is valid.
 This is to ensure your continuing fitness to hold your licence.
 You can read more about this in sharing your personal information.

-Private Hire operators may be required to provide us with details of all drivers and vehicles registered with them at specified intervals.
+Private Hire operators are required to provide us with details of all drivers and vehicles registered with them at specified intervals.
 From time to time we may also ask operators to provide us with details of customer complaints they have received.
 This may include personal information about drivers as well as customers.

 Information will also be used to support road safety initiatives and activities to reduce casualties and collisions on London's roads.

 We also monitor vehicles to ensure compliance with the Congestion Charge and we may ask an owner, registered keeper, or driver for confirmation that a vehicle was being used for private hire purposes on a particular date and request evidence to verify this - eg a copy of the booking record and private hire driver's licence.

 Taxi and private hire customers and members of the general public may provide us with personal information about licensees when contacting us about the service they have received.
 This may include information posted via social media feeds.